AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 ## IP allow-listing {#ip}

+To securely enable Federated Audience Composition to access your databases, contact your Adobe representative to get the IP addresses of the Federated Audience Composition servers that will access them.

-Your IP addresses must be added to the allow list to enable access to your data warehouse and use Federated Audience Composition.
-To add your IP addresses to the allow list, contact your Adobe representative.
+Add these IP addresses to your allow list to grant access for Federated Audience Composition."

 ## Guardrails & limitations {#fac-guardrails}